-Ben Cochran, VP of Developer Enablement at Autodesk, sat down with Vitaly Gordon, Co-founder and CEO of Faros AI, at the San Francisco Engineering Leadership Community annual event, for a conversation about Autodesk’s developer productivity case study and data-driven approach to engineering.
+Ben Cochran, VP of Developer Enablement at Autodesk, sat down with Vitaly Gordon, Co-founder and CEO of Faros AI, at the San Francisco Engineering Leadership Council annual event, for a conversation about Autodesk’s developer productivity case study and data-driven approach to engineering.

 On August 31, 2023, Ben Cochran, VP of Developer Enablement at Autodesk, sat down with Vitaly Gordon, Co-founder and CEO of Faros AI, at the San Francisco Engineering Leadership Community annual event for a conversation about developer productivity.